Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 The KL Bird Park and Islamic Arts Museum are in the same area.

-Location: Perdana Botanical Gardens, Kuala Lumpur (about a 15-min drive from KLCC).
+📍Location: Perdana Botanical Gardens, Kuala Lumpur

 Toddler and dad play in a stream at TTDI Park, a must-see in KL.

-17. TTDI Park
+19. TTDI Park

 I come to this park when we feel like dipping our toes in the cooling little stream here.
 There’s also a huge lake where you can spot monitor lizards lazing about.